 National Fingerstyle Guitar champion Richard Smith will perform a return concert Friday, March 3, in the inn’s main dining room.

-Smith, a native of Beckenham, England, now resides in the U.S. He specializes in the fingerstyle guitar tradition of Merle Travis, Chet Atkins and Jerry Reed, and was the 2001 National Fingerstyle Guitar Champion.
+Smith, a native of Beckenham, England, now resides in Nashville, specializes in the fingerstyle guitar tradition of Merle Travis, Chet Atkins and Jerry Reed, and was the 2001 National Fingerstyle Guitar Champion.

 The Hot Club combines the European and American traditions of Gypsy Jazz and Western Swing.

 Smith now performs both as a solo act and in a duo with Adams.
 His repertoire includes a wide range of styles from country, bluegrass and folk to jazz, pop and classical music.

 Smith’s flawless technique, quickly switching between fingerpicking and flatpicking, has earned him the admiration of his peers and numerous awards.
 Smith won the National Fingerstyle Guitar Championship at the Walnut Valley Festival in Winfield, Kansas, in 2001, and The National Thumbpickers Hall of Fame named him Thumbpicker of the Year in 2008 and inducted him into the Hall of Fame in 2009.
 Furthermore, Smith has received the Golden Thumbpick Award by the Association of Fingerstyle Guitarists.